Dhackodac/ios.Awesome/README.md

 # ios.Awesome
- An application developed with Swift.
+An application developed with Swift, inspired by the Purple Giraffe course.